 ANNA: This is one of those shoujo series that just seems to get better as it goes along.

-MELINDA: This is a strong week for addictive shoujo, I see.
+MJ: This is a strong week for addictive shoujo, I see.
 Lovely, lovely.

 SEAN: Any manga jump out at you this week?